Aug 6, 2010

 The streets here swirl around an invisible center like a Medieval town circles the church in the main square.
 The streets here, except Broadway (of course), avoid breaking through to the Bronx.
 The streets are circular, going back and forth into each other like a snake eating its tail.
 Buildings are placed in concentric circles.
 The Harlem River serves as a reminder that one is standing at the furthest northern terminus of Manhattan - and by virtue of this gerrymandered divide, the denizens here are Manhattanites.

 Broadway Bridge into Inwood.
 Bridges loom ominous for me.
 It is said a bridge is a symbol of transition.
-I'm fearful if a bridge should collapse, I have somehow missed out on an unique opportunity.
+I'm fearful if a bridge should collapse, I have somehow missed out on a unique opportunity.
 A bridge that is collapsing as I'm walking away?
-What does that mean.
-I am in the process of decoding a dream, as if I have been here before; this bridge reminds me eerily of the bridge over the Industrial Canal in New Orleans on Claiborne Avenue, which is also a vertical lift bridge.
+What does that mean?
+I am in the process of decoding a dream as if I have been here before; this bridge reminds me eerily of the bridge over the Industrial Canal in New Orleans on Claiborne Avenue, which is also a vertical lift bridge.

 The monotony of the elevated trains is intense.
 I try to conjure up in my mind how Manhattan may have been like with the old els that traversed the avenues in the last half of the twentieth century.
 This city erases its memory effortlessly.
 But, here, in the rocky regions of Manhattan, the past somehow lingers more.
 Maybe it is the els.
 Or maybe it is the hint of geography.
 The Second Avenue El is long gone and hardly a vestige of it still exists, but the els here will probably remain for a long time; a super-city rather than a supra-city like the rest of the MTA system.
 It feels like Purgatory a bit.
 The circling madness of Marble Hills itself makes me a little nuts; I chuckle as if I am Dante escorted by Virgil, escaping the hell of the underground to find respite in Manhattan's only vestibule of souls.
 The el terminates at Fort George, though, and we are back in the bath of hell again.
 I like to think it is more like what Michael W. Brooks said about the subway system, neither hell or heaven exclusively, but both "sordid and transcendent" (207).